UPDATED: February 16, 2023

 Each player is required to have their own batting helmet.

 This is a program meant for our experienced players who are wanting to start some training early.
-These sessions will be starting the week after March Break and will run until May.
-Spring training registration will be part of the regular season registration.
-Cost is $30 and is limited to 20 players at each session.
+These sessions will be starting the week after March Break and will run until mid May.
+Spring training registration will open at the time of the regular season registration but you must register for regular season in order to do spring training.
+Cost is $45 and is limited to 20 players at each session.

 Rules for indoor sessions: